Gabriel110200/Landing-Page/README.md

 # Landing-Page
- A simple landing page using html and css
+ A simple and responsive landing page using html and css

 Here's a link to my  website: https://gabriel110200.github.io/Landing-Page/